expyriment/expyriment/documentation/sphinx/Video.rst

 Video formats
 -------------
-Since version 0.9.0 Expyriment uses FFMPEG (https://www.ffmpeg.org) by default to decode video files (the ``mediadecoder`` backend).
+Since version 0.9.0 Expyriment uses FFMPEG (https://www.ffmpeg.org) by default to decode video files (the ``mediadecoder`` backend) if enhanced video playback support has been installed (see :doc:`Installation`).
 This means that a large variety of video formats are automatically supported.

 The old video backend is still available as ``pygame``, and only plays MPEG1 videos with MP3 audio.
 If you have to use the old backend, you can encode any video into this correct format using FFMPEG directly::

     ffmpeg -i <inputfile> -vcodec mpeg1video -acodec libmp3lame -intra -qscale 2  <outputfile.mpg>

-The -qscale option is the quality setting.
+The ``-qscale`` option is the quality setting.
 It can take values from 1 to 31.
 1 is the best quality, but big file size.
 31 is the worst quality, but small file size.
 Play around with this setting to get a good balance between quality and file size.

 Usage
 -----